mozdyn/llama-cpp-turboquant/docs/ops/v100/README.md

 # V100 32 GB + llama.cpp / TurboQuant

-This directory contains a GitHub-ready, sanitized documentation and runtime bundle for running `Qwen3.6-35B-A3B`-class workloads on a `Nvidia V100 32 GB` with upstream `llama.cpp` and the TurboQuant fork.
+This directory contains documentation and runtime bundle for running `Qwen3.6-35B-A3B`-class workloads on a `Nvidia V100 32 GB` with upstream `llama.cpp` and the TurboQuant fork.

 ## Executive summary
 For the tested workload: